 If a human is attempting to guess the password, they may first research the user by finding out information via personal websites and social media accounts.
 This method can also be very successful, as many people use passwords based on easy-to-obtain data such as their birth date or spouse’s name.

-Once the password is cracked, a hacker needs simply to log in with the admin username and password, and the entire administration panel will be at his / her disposal.
+Once the password is cracked, a hacker needs simply to log in with the admin username and password, and the entire Google admin console will be at his / her disposal.

 Luckily, in this case, the potential victim was already using the Spinbackup cybersecurity service.
 This service detects suspicious activity such as an abnormal number of incorrect logins, and an alert is sent to the user, warning that an attack may be underway.